yashwantshila/rajtst/docs/IP_CAPTURE_SYSTEM.md

 # IP Address Capturing System

 ## Overview
-This system captures and stores the IP addresses of users when they visit the Index.tsx page (logged-in page).
+This system captures and stores the IP addresses of users when they register or log in.
 The system is designed to work only for regular users and excludes admin users.

 ## Features